5hojib/rustidemy-bot/README.md

-# RustidemyBot
+# rustidemy-bot

-RustidemyBot is a Telegram bot that fetches new course listings from an RSS feed and posts them to a specified Telegram channel.
+rustidemy-bot is a Telegram bot that fetches new course listings from an RSS feed and posts them to a specified Telegram channel.
 It's designed to find and share Udemy course URLs.

 ## Configuration